Chocobozzz/PeerTube/FAQ.md

 ### CPU
 Except for video transcoding, a PeerTube instance is not really cpu bound.
 Neither nginx, peertube, postgres nor redis require a lot of cpu.
 If it were only for those, once could easily get by with just one thread.

 You will hugely benefit from at least a second thread though, because of transcoding.
 Transcoding _is_ very cpu intensive.
 It serves two purposes on a PeerTube instance: it ensures all videos can be played optimally in the web interface, and it generates different resolutions for the same video.
-PeerTube support for offloading transcoding to other machines is planned, but not yet implemented.
-See https://github.com/Chocobozzz/PeerTube/issues/1192 .
+PeerTube support for offloading transcoding to other machines is being discussed, but not yet implemented.
+See https://github.com/Chocobozzz/PeerTube/issues/947 .

 ### RAM
 1 Gb of RAM should be plenty for a basic PeerTube instance.
 The only reason you'd want significantly more would be to RAM cache very popular video fragments.